silencial/silencial.github.io/content/posts/hamming-code.md

 0 & 0 & 1 & 1
 \end{pmatrix}
 $$

-It is easy to see that we can find the codewords in a binary code generated by a generator matrix $G$ by taking all possible linear combinations of the rows of $G$.
-Also binary codes formed using generator matrices have the property that the sum of any two codewords is again a codeword.
+It is easy to see that the codewords in a binary code generated by a generator matrix $G$ can be found by taking all possible linear combinations of the rows of $G$.
+Also, binary codes formed using generator matrices have the property that the sum of any two codewords is again a codeword.
 That is, they are **linear codes**.

 # Parity Check Matrices

 Suppose that $G$ is a $k\times n$ generator matrix with

 $$
 G=(I_k|A)
 $$

 where $A$ is a $k\times(n-k)$ matrix.
-To $G$ we associate the parity check matrix $H$, where
+The parity check matrix $H$ associated with $G$ is

 $$
 H=(A^T|I_{n-k})
 $$

 Then $x$ is a codeword if and only if $Hx^T=0$.

-Not only can the parity check matrix be used to detect errors, but when the columns of this matrix are distinct and are all nonzero, it also can be used to correct errors.
+Not only can the parity check matrix be used to detect errors, but when its columns are distinct and all nonzero, it can also be used to correct errors.
 Suppose the codeword $x$ is sent and $y=x+e$ is received, where $e$ is an error string.
-Now suppose that only one error has been introduced when $x$ was transmitted, then
+Now suppose that only one error has been introduced when $x$ was transmitted; then

 $$
 \begin{split}
 Hy^T&=H(x^T+e^T) \\